-If you don’t have a mini skillet or tiny dish for the smoked garlic like this, you can wrap in a foil packet for a more traditional roasted garlic like in my Traeger twice baked potatoes recipe.
+If you don’t have a mini skillet or tiny dish for the smoked garlic like this, you can smoke it low and slow for proper smoked garlic bulbs or wrap in a foil packet for a more traditional roasted garlic like in my Traeger twice baked potatoes recipe.

 How Long to Smoke Potatoes for Mashed Potatoes

 This recipe calls for smoked bacon, which requires starting out a lower temperature of 325ºF for 20-25 minutes.
 Once the bacon is cooked, you can crank the temperature to 450ºF and smoke for an additional 20-40 minutes to fully cook the potatoes.

 Smaller 6-8 oz potatoes take 20-25 minutes, while larger 12-14 oz potatoes (pictured above) take closer to 40 minutes on the Traeger.

 You can also smoke potatoes at lower temperatures for longer to pick up more smoke flavor.
 My Traeger baked sweet potatoes, for example, go for 2.5 to 3 hours at 250ºF.

 Side note: For classic smoked mashed potatoes without bacon and smoked garlic, simply leave them out and cook the potatoes at 450ºF for 30-40 minutes (depending on potato size).